Do’s & Dont’s Of Credit Repair

 Transferring debt from one credit card to another to avoid payments only makes things worse.
 It might offer a temporary reprieve but will catch up with you over time, especially once fees begin to kick in.

 Don’t despair if your credit isn’t as strong as you want.
 There is help!
-If you’d like to learn more about how Key Credit Repair can help you find a solution that will turn your credit situation around, please contact us today for a free consultation.
+If you’d like to learn more about how Key Credit Repair can help you find a credit report repair solution that will turn your credit situation around, please contact us today for a free consultation.

 Paying with credit cards activates your brain to create ‘purchase cravings’ for more spending